rectorphp/getrector-com/resources/blog/posts/2024/2024-05-08-5-tricks-to-write-custom-rules.md

 The list are in [`ScopeAnalyzer::NON_REFRESHABLE_NODES` constant](https://github.com/rectorphp/rector-src/blob/650dcc6394c6df206772350e525311f8080e5077/src/NodeAnalyzer/ScopeAnalyzer.php#L19).

-To know what `Node` is needed to be changed, you can see visual documentation of PHP Parser nodes [https://github.com/rectorphp/php-parser-nodes-docs](https://github.com/rectorphp/php-parser-nodes-docs), that you can see online at Play with AST Page [https://getrector.com/ast](https://getrector.com/ast) to see what target node to be used.
-We have a blog post for that at [https://getrector.com/blog/introducing-play-with-ast-page](https://getrector.com/blog/introducing-play-with-ast-page).
+To know what `Node` is needed to be changed, you can see visual [documentation of PHP Parser nodes](https://github.com/rectorphp/php-parser-nodes-docs), that you can see online at [Play with AST Page](https://getrector.com/ast) to see what target node to be used.
+We have a blog post for that at [Introducing with AST Page](https://getrector.com/blog/introducing-play-with-ast-page).

-## 2. Set Return `null` on no change, return the `Node` or array of `Stmt` `Node` on changed
+## 2. Return `null` on no change, return the `Node` or array of `Stmt` `Node` on changed

 For example: